 Some of our libraries offer free one-to-one help sessions and regular free sessions for beginners with our computer buddies.

-Special keyboards, a trackball pointing devices and large monitors are available.
+Special keyboards and trackball pointing devices are available.
 We also have an adjustable desk for wheelchair users at Poole Library.
 If you require any of these, please tell us when you book your computer session.
 Each library is fitted with a hearing loop.

 Other ways to learn about IT